 Maastricht University has a strong international orientation, reflected in its international student body and extensive international research.
 Its educational approach and learning methods are based on the principle of Problem-Based Learning (PBL).
 The Master in Healthcare Policy, Innovation and Management at Maastricht University is offered by the Faculty of Health, Medicine and Life Sciences.

 The programme is integrated into the Master of Science in Health Economics at the University of Cologne and the Master of Science in Healthcare Policy, Innovation and Management at Maastricht University and incorporates courses from both.
 It is based on recognition of credit points and includes a master's thesis, which is written during the second year of your studies, combined with a placement.

-The courses available at both universities complement each other very well, providing a wide range from which you can benefit greatly.
-Please consult the UoC course catalogue and the Maastricht course catalogue to get an impression of the content of the courses.
-There may be minor changes in the course catalogues for upcoming academic years.
+The courses available at both universities complement each other very well, providing a wide range from which you can benefit from.
+For more course details, you can consult the UoC course catalogue and the Maastricht course catalogue (there may be minor changes in the course catalogues for upcoming academic years).